AK-Innovation-Aspirant/Malloc-Project/README.md

 ## My key learnings

-- **Heap management fundamentals:** how an allocator represents blocks, tracks free space, and safely services arbitrary request sizes
+- **Heap management fundamentals:** how an allocator represents blocks(segregated free list version), tracks free space, and safely services arbitrary request sizes
 - **Fragmentation tradeoffs:** understanding internal vs. external fragmentation and why “fast” can still be “wasteful” (and vice versa)
 - **Coalescing and splitting as concepts:** why merging/splitting free space matters for long-running programs with churny allocation patterns
 - **Alignment and metadata overhead:** how constraints like alignment and per-block bookkeeping influence both correctness and utilization